SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Ground operation airport

 The primary difference between QMS and SMS is their primary objectives.
-QMS has a primary concern that is business-goal-oriented.
+QMS's primary concern is that it is business-goal-oriented.
 SMS implementations are primarily concerned with delivering products and services while not losing sight of continuously improving safety using structured and documented risk management processes.

 To illustrate the difference in several examples, consider these several situations.